-You may feel inclined to ramble on and on when there’s no time limit in place, or when you don’t have enough information to reach a time limit.
+There is an inclination to ramble on when there’s no time limit in place, or when you run out of information to reach a time limit.
 When you’re in the organization and preparation phase of your presentation, play around with the timing of the presentation.
 Having a time limit enables you to gauge the amount of information to include.

-When you are rehearsing for the presentation and you find yourself starting to ramble, stop and take control.
-Put these practices into place and stay on topic.
+Put these suggestions into place and help yourself to stay on topic and make your points.
 Set a time limit, stay organized, and slow down.
 And don’t forget to hold questions until the end, it will help you and, ultimately, your audience.